Adroiti/docs-for-code-review-tools/RuboCop/Style-StringMethods.md

 ## Description

-This cop enforces the use of consistent method names from the `String` class.
+This rule enforces the use of consistent method names from the `String` class.

 ## Default configuration